as amended, through Bouchercon LI , Sacramento, October 2020;

 A. The Bouchercon Board of Directors (hereinafter referred to as "Board") shall be established to further the goals of

-1. Unless authorized by the Members, Board members are not entitled to receive remuneration for the duties they
+1. Unless authorized by the Members, Board are not entitled to receive remuneration for the duties they perform on

-2. Every Board member shall be deemed to have assumed office on the express understanding, agreement and
+2. Every Board Member shall be deemed to have assumed office on the express understanding, agreement and condition

-condition that each director and officer shall be indemnified and saved harmless from any costs, charges or
+that each Officer and Director shall be indemnified and saved harmless from any costs, charges or expenses arising from

 B. The officers shall be Chair, Vice-Chair, Secretary and Treasurer.
-The Board shall appoint its officers to one-year
+The board shall appoint its officers to two-year terms

 1. Act in the interim between Annual Conventions as needed to maintain and improve Bouchercon.